ShadaabHasan/F1-Data-Visualisation/README.md

 7. **Visualizing the 2021 F1 Season:**
    - Plotted driver points as a scatterplot to track their progression over the 2021 season.
    - Connected race points with lines to show how each driver’s performance evolved across different races.
    - Assigned unique colors to each driver for clear differentiation and better visual analysis.

+8. **Visualizing Lewis Hamilton's 2024 F1 Season:**
+   - Plotted Grid position and Final race position as a scatterplot to track progression over the 2024 season.
+   - Connected Grid positions and Final race positions with lines to show how performance evolved across the season.
+   - Clear differentiation and better visual analysis through seperate red and blue lines for grid position and final position.

 ## Plots Gallery